 Dylan MacKay, PhD, MSc, CBDT

-Dr. MacKay has a PhD in Human Nutritional Sciences.
+Dr. MacKay has a PhD in Human Nutritional Sciences and is an Assistant Professor in the Department of Community Health Sciences at the University of Manitoba.
 Dylan is a nutritional biochemist, specializing in human clinical trials and inter-individual variability.
 He is interested in the appropriate design and implementation of human clinical trials, especially in the field of human nutrition.
 His research is broadly focused on how lifestyle can impact chronic disease risk and whether lifestyle intervention strategies can be made more effective through personalization.
-Dylan is also very interested in how to appropriately translate scientific finding to combat misinformation, especially on the internet and social media.
+Dylan is also very interested in how to appropriately translate scientific findings to combat misinformation, especially on the internet and social media.